PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 There are multiple ways to set up the Snapshotter Lite Node.
 You can either use the Docker image or run it directly on your local machine.
 However, it is recommended to use the Docker image as it is the easiest and most reliable way to set up the Snapshotter Lite Node.

-## Adding your Burner Wallet
+## Setting Up a Burner Wallet

-Before initiating the setup of the Snapshotter Node, it's important to add a burner wallet identity.
-This step is essential for the node's efficient operation.
+Prior to setting up the Snapshotter Node, it's crucial to establish a burner wallet identity, which is vital for the node's smooth functioning.

-- **Burner Wallet Addition:** It is crucial to use your burner wallet identity for snapshotting.
-Do not use the wallet through which you minted the slot.

-- Refer to this [guide](#) for guidance on adding your burner wallet
+To create a new burner wallet, simply generate a new account using Metamask or any other wallet provider.

 ---